Sabine Verheyen: Member of the European Parliament, 2009–present

 In the 2009 elections, Verheyen was elected to the European Parliament.
-She has since served as member of the Committee on Culture and Education; since 2019, she has been its chairwoman.
+She has since served as a member of the Committee on Culture and Education; since 2019, she has been its chairwoman.
 On the committee, Verheyen serves as the European People's Party Group’s coordinator from 2014 until 2019.
 Alongside Petra Kammerevert, she was selected in 2016 as co-rapporteur on the audio-visual media services directive, which sought to introduce levies and cultural quotas on services like Netflix.
 In 2020, she also joined the Special Committee on Foreign Interference in all Democratic Processes in the European Union.

-In addition to her committee assignments, Verheyen is a member of the Parliament's delegation for relations with South Africa.
+In addition to her committee assignments, Verheyen is a member of the Parliament's Delegation for relations with South Africa.
 Between 2009 and 2014, she also served as a substitute member on the Committee on Regional Development and the Delegation for relations with Iran.
 She is also a member of the European Internet Forum, the European Parliament Intergroup on the Digital Agenda and of the European Parliament Intergroup on Children's Rights.

 In October 2021, Verheyen was elected as one of five deputies of Hendrik Wüst as chair of the CDU in North Rhine-Westphalia.

 Verheyen was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

 In the negotiations to form a coalition government of the CDU and Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Verheyen led her party’s delegation in the working group on cultural affairs, media and sports.